SigNoz/signoz.io/docs/tutorial/instrumentation-using-opentelemetry-operator.md

 ### Across the Nodes - DaemonSet

-Similarly, OpenTelemetry Collector instance can be deployment with `DaemonSet` mode.
+Similarly, OpenTelemetry Collector instance can be deployed with `DaemonSet` mode, which ensures that all (or some) nodes run copy of the collector pod.

-`DaemonSet` ensures that all (or some) nodes run copy of the collector pod.
+In case of `DaemonSet`, only `Spec.Mode` property would be updated to `daemonset`.

-In case of `DaemonSet`, only `spec.mode` property would be updated to `daemonset` from the previous example of `otelcol` YAML and config can either be kept as it is or updated as per the need.
+While config from the previous example of `otelcol` YAML can either be kept as it is or updated as per the need.

 :::info